ZebraMilk/binary-search-tree/README.md

 Okay, since the 4 ordering functions are all methods of the tree object made from the sample array, we (me and my duck) can just rely on those other values to kick off the recursion

-!! **TODO** Need to refactor the recursion of the levelOrder function back to the beautiful while-loop queueing method.
+DONE: Need to refactor the recursion of the levelOrder function back to the beautiful while-loop queueing method.
 It worked, don't know why I wanted to copy someone else's work with a recursion I don't think works here, given the requirements.

 Just get the methods working and returning the expected values, then figure it out later.

-levelOrder needs to return an array with the order of visited nodes

-otherOrders needs to return an array with the order of visited nodes
+levelOrder needs to return an array with the order of visited nodes otherOrders needs to return an array with the order of visited nodes

+Gotem

 !! **TODO** getDepth and getHeight need to happen sooner than later?

+### Height, depth, balance, rebalance

+Need to figure out how to insert and delete nodes.

+#### depth

+accepts a node, not a value... but the values of each node in the tree are unique? check for value or check for node?

+calculate how many edges traveled to arrive at the node with the given value

+depth = 0 or depth
+search the root
+  if root.value = value
+  return depth
+depth++
+search the left subtree
+search the right subtree
+return null if value not found

+#### height

+calculate the shortest distance from the node (with given value) from a leaf node (left and right are null)

+#### insert

+#### delete

+#### isBalanced

+relies on height

+#### reBalance

 ## Order of Operations